 Beef and mushrooms are a winning combination.
 Served on a good steak, sautéed mushrooms add a complexity of flavor and savoriness.
 Mushrooms (often joined by Swiss cheese) make a great burger topping, too.
 It makes sense that adding ground mushrooms straight into a burger patty could create a tasty blended burger.

 Sonic Drive-In is putting mushrooms right into their burger patties.
-This new menu item, the Sonic Slinger, will roll out in August in several test markets for 60 days, according to Fast Company.
-Made from 25 to 30 percent mushrooms, the blended burger will have less fat and fewer calories than an all-beef burger, along with a smaller carbon footprint.
+This new menu item, the Sonic Slinger, rolled out this week, according to a company news release.
+Made from 25 to 30 percent mushrooms, the blended burger has less fat and fewer calories than an all-beef burger, along with a smaller carbon footprint.

 Sonic, however, is the first major fast-food chain to sell a burger made of combined beef and mushrooms.
-The Slinger will come on a brioche bun with either mayo, onions, lettuce, tomato, pickles and cheese, or bacon, mayo and American cheese.
+The Slinger comes on a brioche bun with either mayo, onions, lettuce, tomato, pickles and cheese, or bacon, mayo and American cheese.